ACM-CCS-2026/CfP/cfp.md

 - Clearly describes how the program committee can access each artifact during double-blind review (including anonymous URLs or credentials, where applicable).
 - Explicitly justifies any artifact that **cannot** be shared (e.g., due to licensing restrictions, responsible disclosure concerns, safety or privacy of study subjects, or deployment risks if adversarial methods are released prematurely).
 When full sharing is not possible, authors are encouraged to provide partial, synthetic, or redacted artifacts that still allow reviewers to assess the methodology.

 Artifacts listed in the Open Science appendix are considered part of the submission and will be used in the review process.
 If a claimed contribution depends on an artifact that is not available and not convincingly justified, reviewers may judge that the contribution cannot be adequately evaluated, which can negatively affect the final decision.
+The Open Science appendix is treated as an appendix and does not count toward the 12-page limit.

 ## Providing Artifacts at Submission Time